dinohapp/StructureJournal/README.md

  - Deciding how to handle each of the etnries: year, season, month, week, day.
 At the moment will have all of them take $type, goals and summary as parameters.
 For simplicity.
  - Next step: figure out how to best pass the date and the fields for each date and implement the logic for creating a new entry, if there is none; or updating it, if there is one.

+2023-02-20
+ - Trying to figure out the best way to manage the data and maintain the schema of each entry.
+So far the code is very redundant.
+I'm hoping to have the working model and then remove redundancy.
 # Contributing
 Feel free to contribute to this project or reach out to me with any suggestions.